Two-Face(s): ionized and neutral gas winds in the local Universe

-\abstract {We present a comprehensive study of the interstellar NaI $\lambda$5890, 5895 (NaD) resonant lines in a complete spectroscopic sample of$\sim 600,000$ galaxies drawn from Sloan Digital Sky Survey (SDSS, DR7) in order to look for cold-gas outflows in the local Universe.
-This is the first time that doppler blue-shifts of the NaD absorption feature have been investigated as a tracer of cold gas kinematics (T $< 1000$ K) with a statistically significant sample that includes passive, star-forming and starburst galaxies.
-Individual galaxy spectra are stacked in bins of stellar mass ($M_{\star}$) and star formation rate (SFR) and the dependence of galactic winds, with respect to the galaxies position in the SFR-$M_{\star}$ plane is investigated.
-While in most cases the interstellar medium (ISM) absorption and emission lines are fixed at the galaxy systemic velocity, at the higher SFR tail (SFR$> 12.5 M_{\odot} yr^{-1}$), we find evidence of blue-shifted NaD absorption profiles (by more than instrumental resolution, 70 km/s), which we interpret as evidence of neutral outflowing gas.
-We explore the properties of the ISM in these galaxies with high SFR, in particular relating the absorption NaD line shape with the galaxy geometry in galaxies with different ionisation mechanisms: Active Galactic Nuclei (AGN) and star-formation.
-We find that: a) the ISM NaD absorption lines show a clear transition from a strong disk-like component, perfectly centered to the systemic velocity, in the edge-on system (inclination $i > 50^\circ$ of the disk rotation axis), to an outflow, blue-shifted, component in face-on galaxies ($i < 50^\circ$); b) these trends are observed in galaxies classified as "purely" star-forming and AGN dominated objects.
-In addition to this, we compare the kinematics of the neutral gas with the kinematics of the ionized gas as traced by the [OIII]$\lambda$5007 emission lines.
-We find that, in these high SFR galaxies, the perturbations of the [OIII] emission line are present only in AGN or composite AGN$/$star-forming systems, consistent with \cite{Concas+17}. {In our AGN sample, the presence of the oxygen line perturbation is independent to the stellar disk inclination: in both the face-on and edge-on systems, the velocity associated with the broad and blue-shifted gaussian component is $\sim 125\pm45$ km/s, velocity dispersion of $\sim 460\pm30$ km/s and a mean maximum velocity of $\sim-1042 \pm 106$ km/s.} In conclusion, we find that, in the local Universe, galactic winds show two faces which are related to two different ejection mechanisms, namely the neutral outflowing gas phase related to the star formation rate along the galaxy disk and the ionized winds related to the AGN feedback. }
+\abstract {We present a comprehensive study of the Na I $\lambda$5890, 5895 (Na I D) resonant lines in the Sloan Digital Sky Survey (SDSS, DR7) spectroscopic sample to look for neutral gas outflows in the local galaxies.
+Individual galaxy spectra are stacked in bins of stellar mass ($M{\star}$) and star formation rate (SFR) {to investigate the dependence of galactic wind occurrence and velocity as a function of the galaxy position in the SFR-$M{\star}$ plane.} While in most cases the interstellar medium (ISM) absorption and emission lines are at the galaxy systemic velocity, in massive galaxies ($M{\star} > 5 \times M_{\odot}$) at the high SFR tail (SFR$> 10-12 M_{\odot} yr^{-1}$) we find evidence of a significant blue-shifted Na I D absorption, {which we interpret as evidence of neutral outflowing gas.
+The occurrence of the blue-shifted absorption in the stacked spectra does not depend on the contribution of the nuclear activity, as it is observed at the same significance for purely star forming (SF) galaxies, active galactic nuclei (AGN) and composite systems at fixed SFR.
+We confirm, instead, for all classes of objects a clear dependence on the galaxy disk inclination: the blue-shift is the largest and the Na I D equivalent width the smallest for face-on galaxies while the absorption feature is at the systemic velocity for edge-on systems.
+This indicates that the neutral outflow is mostly perpendicular or biconical with respect to the galactic disk.} {We also compare the kinematics of the neutral gas with the ionized gas phase as traced by the [OIII]$\lambda$5007, H$\alpha$, [NII]$\lambda6548$ and [NII]$\lambda6584$ emission lines in the same galaxy spectra.
+Differently for the neutral gas phase, all the emission lines show evidence of perturbed kinematics only in galaxies with a significant level of nuclear activity and, they are independent from the galactic disk inclination.
+This would suggest that, while neutral winds originate from the galactic disk and are powered by SF feedback, ionized outflows are instead due to AGN feedback originating from the black hole accretion disk.} {In both the neutral and ionized gas phases, the observed wind velocities (of the order of $100-200$ kms$^{-1}$) suggest that the outflowing gas remains bound to the galaxy with no definitive effect on the gas reservoir.}}

 \keywords{galaxies:general -- galaxies:evolution -- galaxies:ISM -- galaxies:star formation -- galaxies: nuclei -- ISM: kinematics }